letsencrypt/acme-spec/draft-barnes-acme.md

 ## Domain Validation with Server Name Indication (DVSNI)

-The Domain Validation with Server Name Indication (DVSNI) validation method proves control over one or more domain names in parallel by showing that the client fully controls an HTTPS webserver or other TLS server, which is typically equivalent to root or administrator access.
-It allows an arbitrary number M of domain names to be validated with a constant number of TCP connections to the TLS server, though the number of DNS queries remains proportional to M.
+The Domain Validation with Server Name Indication (DVSNI) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by an A/AAAA record under the domain name to respond to specific connection attempts utilizing the Server Name Indication extension

-DVSNI operates by requiring the client to configure a TLS server referenced by an A/AAAA record under the domain name to respond to specific connection attempts utilizing the Server Name Indication extension {{RFC6066}}.
+{{RFC6066}}.
 The server verifies the client's challenge by accessing the reconfigured server and verifying a particular challenge certificate is presented.

 type (required, string):
 : The string "dvsni"